RodXPP/ThinkGeekExMachina/README.md

 The directory structure for each project should be as follows:

 ```
-language/person/src/filename.cpp for C++
+cpp/person/src/filename.cpp for C++
-language/person/src/filename.c for C
+c/person/src/filename.c for C
+c#/person/src/Program.cs for C#
+python/person/src/main.py for Python
+go/person/src/main.go for GO
 ```

-And so on and so forth, where `language` is the programming language, `person` is the name of the person who created the project, and `src/` contains the source files of the project.
+Where `language` is the programming language, `person` is the name of the person who created the project, and `src/` contains the source files of the project.

 ## Building